ccdaisy/Spiral-Knights-Model-Converter/README.md

 The latest release is stable, however the code in the repository **is not** stable.

+#What is Spiral Knights Model to OBJ?
+Spiral Knights model to OBJ is a tool for anyone who wants to animate or 3D print models from Spiral Knights!

+The tool is very straightforward and easy to use.
+It opens 3D Models from Spiral Knights and converts them to a format that tools such as Blender or Autodesk 3DS Max can open for usage in animation / 3D printing.

 #WHAT CAN IT CONVERT?
  - XML Exported from Spiral Spy (http://spiral.onyxbits.de/download) (Fun fact: Spiral Spy uses the same exact code I use)
- - [Works!]
-DAT Directly from the Spiral Knights game files (NO TEXTURES)
+ - DAT Directly from the Spiral Knights game files (NO TEXTURES)

 #PLANS
 This is the list of what I plan to improve or add in this project.